Last Updated on March 7, 2021 by Dani

 How to get here: Take the C Train to 163 Str – Amsterdam Ave or the 1 Train to 157 Str.

-New York City Off The Beaten Path: Visit Bushwick
+NYC Off The Beaten Path: See Street Art in Bushwick

 When I came to New York the first time, Bushwick was known as a gritty neighborhood where nobody would go to unless they lived there.
-During my second summer of living in New York, it was hyped as the most up-and-coming neighborhood in Brooklyn.
+Only a few years later, during my second summer of living in New York in 2014, it was hyped as the most up-and-coming neighborhood in Brooklyn.
 Now, it’s nothing out of the ordinary anymore to head to Bushwick for a night out, to eat at one of the many excellent Latin eateries, or to sample New York’s best pizza at Roberta’s (trust me, I ate my way through a lot of NY pizza, Roberta’s is hands down the best.), but I still meet New Yorkers who have never been to Bushwick.

 How to get there: Take the L train to Morgan Ave or Jefferson St. (Jefferson St is closer to the Bushwick Collective murals).